kodekloudhub/golang/docs/07-struct-methods-and-interfaces/02-struct-and-methods.md

 Help for the [VSCode editor](https://github.com/kodekloudhub/community-faq/blob/main/docs/vscode-tips.md).

-Methods are special functions that operate on structs or pointers to structs They are also known as `receivers`.
+Methods are special functions that operate on structs or pointers to structs.
+They are also known as `receivers`.
 This, along with interfaces is as close as Go gets to Object Oriented Programming (OOP).

 1.  <details>
     <summary>What would be the output of the following program?</summary>